PIX Firewall Device Support

 The DeviceDetails XML sent along with the initial HTTPS POST optionally has information regarding the PIX image, its version and checksum.
-Cisco Configuration Engine returns with the UpdateInfo XML containing image URLs and checksums based on the entries in the directory.
+Cisco Configuration Engine, 2.0 returns with the UpdateInfo XML containing image URLs and checksums based on the entries in the directory.
 The PIX downloads and applies images one after the other (and reload itself if required).
 Any error is processed as mentioned below.

 All errors are reported by way of HTTPS POST to the error URL using the ErrorList message.

-Note An error occurring during configuration does not mean that the downloaded configuration is not been applied on the PIX entirely.
+Note An error occurring during configuration does not mean that the downloaded configuration has not been applied on the PIX entirely.
 It only means that the error mentioned in the log file has happened with respect to this particular device.

 If a failure is encountered during the processing of any of the URLs in the UpdateInfo response from the server, the error is reported to the Error URL.
 Also, processing of all URLs received in the current call home is discontinued.
 Any further processing is deferred till the PIX calls home again.